NeptuneMagicSauce/CatPi/README.md

 - rename Event and Event and Events

-- plots: have a horizontal marker at every 5 grams

 - bug: if dispense and eat are on different days they are not associated